Environment Emergency Response Team Member (AmeriCorps)

 4. Fight wildland fires or participate in prescribed burns in Missouri or Western States

 5. Conduct disaster response and preparedness trainings for communities and other national service organizations

-Members receive a monthly living stipend in addition to a $6,000 Education Award after the completion of the program.
+Members receive a monthly living stipend of about $1,400/month in addition to a $6,400 Education Award after the completion of the program.
 This Award can be used towards federal student loans or future tuition costs (please see www.nationalservice.gov for more information).
+Any current federal student loans are placed in deferment for the duration of the term of service.
 Health insurance reimbursement is also provided, if applicable.

 Members must have the ability to function as supportive and dependable teammates, even in times of extreme stress and adversity.
 A love for the outdoors, traveling and adventure is desired as ERT Members spend most of their service out of town, living communally in rustic conditions.